Circumcision

 - Cultural or religious reasons.

-What does a circumcision involve?
+What does the circumcision procedure involve?

-When patients arrive at the hospital, they will meet a nurse, the anaesthetist and their surgeon.
-A circumcision is typically performed under general anaesthesia where the surgeon will remove the foreskin and close the incision with dissolvable stitches.
+Circumcision is typically performed under general anaesthesia.
+The surgeon will remove the foreskin and close the incision with dissolvable stitches.
 The entire procedure usually takes around 30 to 60 minutes, and most patients can go home the same day.

 As with any surgery, circumcision carries some risks.
 However, serious complications are rare.
 Potential risks include: